 - Commitment to the role of organized labour in effecting social change

-As a Union that represents all workers; OPSEU identifies with working people globally.
-OPSEU’s International Solidarity Funds strive to support:
+As a Union that represents all workers; OPSEU/SEFPO identifies with working people globally.
+OPSEU/SEFPO’s International Solidarity Funds strive to support:

 - Organizations that recognize the need to support those fighting for human rights, economic, trade, and political rights; and in particular those who would not normally receive funding from other sources.

 - Proposals by grass root community organizations and credible organizations that already have direct linkages with communities involved in important struggles.